 Inpatient transfers (hospital to hospital)

-The patient travel team works in conjunction with the inpatient flight transfer team to arrange accommodation for family members of patients being transferred.
+Our patient travel team will help arrange accommodation for family members of patients being transferred if required.

 More information about inter-hospital transfers can be found in these two fact sheets below:

 Inter-hospital transfer fact sheets